 From what I have researched, early in his career, Chance the Rapper gave all his music away for free through mixtape sites like DatPiff without collecting any emails.
 Of course, the quality of his music and brand helped tremendously as well as the exposure he eventually received from bigger artists and producers in the industry that accelerated the process further.
 Still, I imagine this model of not charging for music also greatly contributed to the start of his success.

 Chance the Rapper is not the first person to give away free music and become wildly successful.
 However, he has definitely been the poster child for giving away free music from the start of his career and has not sold a single song or record (at least in the traditional sense).
 Run the Jewels (discussed below) has also followed a similar free music model from the start.
 Although not as popular, they have found great success with strong merch sales and sold out shows across the country.
+You can throw Logic and Russ into discussion as well.

 What about physical copies of music?